 Program Provides: Payment of tuition and fees, books, supplies, and equipment for up to four years of education and a monthly stipend.

 Qualifications: Must be a U.S. citizen and attending an accredited NP program.

 Obligations: Must serve one year in health professional shortage area for each year of support.

 Program Provides: The Health Resources and Services Administration (HRSA) is inviting applications to repay nursing education loans of NPs who serve in certain health profession shortage facilities.
 Funds available up to $50,000.

 Obligations: A two year commitment in an underserved area.

 Sponsored by the National Association of Student Financial Aid Administrators (NASFAA), this Web site contains a wealth of information on obtaining student financial assistance.
 The Web site also offers links to other resources that provide financial aid such as the U.S. Department of Education.

-Sponsored by American Express, this website offers nursing students the opportunity to access scholarships, loans, and grants from public and private resources.
+This website offers nursing students the opportunity to access scholarships, loans, and grants from public and private resources.
 Nursing students can set up a mailbox and receive information that matches their qualifications.

 Here, you'll find hotlinks to valuable sites that help you prepare for college.
 Jump to the web's best resources for financial aid, test preparation, college sports and academics.

 The Student Advantage Scholarship Search is a database of over 2.5 million awards worth over $21.6 billion.
 But more importantly, their profile-driven search helps you find the aid best-tailored to you.